roman/Haskell-etc/README.md

 * [Full Example](#full-example)

-## Rationale
+## Raison d'etre

-Independently of where the configuration values of your application are found, your application should use a consistent data structure to hold this values;
-also your business logic must not be concerned around where this values come from, nor decide what is the precedence of the sources of this values, instead, it should use an API that abstracts this details away and also allows to easily cast values to something that makes sense to the business logic (numbers, booleans, strings or complex records).
+`etc` is a configuration management that:

+* Allows to have a versioned spec of all values your application can accept

+* Provides documentation about Environment Variables used by your application

+* Provides an API for gathering values from multiple sources (files, overwrite files, cli arguments, environment variables) and then composing them into a single configuration map

+* Gives a sane precedence over sources of the configuration value sources

+* Provides inspection utilities to understand why the configuration is the way it is

+* Provides an API that abstracts away the source of configuration values and allows easy casting into record types your application or other libraries understand

 ## Defining a spec file